LabKey/labkey-ui-components/packages/querygrid/README.md

 * add AssayReimportHeader component
 * add actions for getRunDataModel, getRunRow, getBatchDataModel, getBatchRow
 * update AssayImportPanels to accept an optional runId for pre-populating
+* add optional queryColumns parameter for Detail component to be able to modify the columns in the detail view

 ### version 0.11.3
 *Released*: 31 July 2019